 In Poremba v.
 Southern Nevada Paving, the Nevada Supreme Court outlined the point that Plaintiffs should not get the benefit of double compensation from worker’s compensation and from a 3rd party; hence, the requirement a Plaintiff repay the worker’s compensation carrier back from proceeds gained by the 3rd party, less a deduction for attorney fees following Nevada long standing Breen Formula, but in its clarification of the law, the Court suggested Plaintiffs always outline the amount of the pain and suffering award in the settlement such that when a Plaintiff re-opens his worker’s compensation claim to seek further Medical benefits, worker’s compensation will know the funds allocated to medical and wage loss in the 3rd party settlement so he or she can show those specific funds were exhausted.
 Exhaustion of the funds is a requirement to seek future benefits from worker’s compensation.

-Effective July 1, 2020, those suing the State of Nevada or its subsidiaries have increased coverage up to $50,000.
+Effective July 1, 2022, those suing the State of Nevada or its subsidiaries have increased coverage up to $50,000.
 The origins of the law, emanating from the “King could do no harm” old English law, protects the coffers of Nevada from major lawsuits and judgments.
-In the context of personal injury, car accidents involving police, fire and county officials are all capped at a maximum of $150,000.
+In the context of personal injury, car accidents involving police, fire and county officials are all capped at a maximum of $200,000.
 This also protects doctors and nurses from medical malpractice who may work at UMC, UNR or UNLV’s medical facilities.
 Nevada continues to raise the recovery for claims against the State of Nevada and its associated entities.
 This would include accident cases against the police, fire departments, State run Hospitals (UMC, UNR, and UNLV), the Department of transportation, the Department of corrections, all Counties and municipalities under the umbrella of governmental protection in the State of Nevada.
 Effective July 1, 2022, Nevada raised the cap from $150,000 to $200,000 for such cases.
 Thus, victims of accidents are limited in their recovery even in the event of death.
 The only way around such cap is if a claim can be made under a USC section 1983 Federal Civil Rights Violation that may preempt State Law circumventing the State Cap.
 Such a case however, must fit the criteria for a 1983 claim-Deprivation of Constitutional rights which would most likely fall under an unreasonable use of force in the context of policing, or officers acting under color of law.

 Arizona Follows Nevada Lead in Changing Policy Limits for Automobile Accidents to $25,000 Minimum Limits Per Accident, $50,000 Per Occurance.
 See Ariz.
 Rev. Stat.